top of page

 ADDRESSING HOMELESSNESS

-I voted to (1) build permanent supportive housing for hundreds of persons experiencing homelessness; (2) create low-cost managed shelter sites with wraparound services; (3) create housing for low-income seniors, families, military veterans, persons with disabilities, and persons with serious mental illness; (4) direct grant funds to non-profit partners dedicated to ending homelessness; and (5) fund a Navigation Center for persons experiencing homelessness.
+I voted to (1) build permanent supportive housing for hundreds of persons experiencing homelessness; (2) create low-cost managed shelter sites with wraparound services; (3) create housing for low-income seniors, families, military veterans, persons with disabilities, and persons with serious mental illness; (4) direct grant funds to non-profit partners dedicated to ending homelessness; (5) fund a Navigation Center for persons experiencing homelessness; and (6) fund a sanitation team to pick up garbage.

 INVESTING IN AFFORDABLE HOUSING